Skip to main content

 tip

-Your device will send data via an MQTT Server, and the Neuron platform will subscribe to device data based on the MQTT Server and Topic configuration.
-Therefore, you need to correctly configure the MQTT Server and Topic beforehand.
-The Payload in the Topic must include real-time data for each device point.
-Ensure that the point names (name) in the Payload match the Function Type names in the Neuron platform Device Twins (case-insensitive); otherwise, the platform will not recognize the corresponding data.
+Your device will send data through an MQTT Server.
+The Neuron platform will subscribe to device data based on the MQTT Server and Topic you configure.
+Therefore, you need to first correctly configure the MQTT Server and Topic you are using.
+The Payload in the Topic must contain real-time data for each point of the device.
+Please ensure that the point names (name) in the Payload match the Function Type names in the Neuron platform's thing model (case-insensitive); otherwise, the platform will not recognize the corresponding data.

 1. MQTT Server